POETSII/pstack/docs/engines.md

 pcli> run("application.xml")
 ```

-Here's what happens after this command is executed:
+Here's what happens when this command is executed:

 1. `pcli` reads `application.xml` and pushes its content to the Redis queue
 `jobs`.